sha-e-256/film-festival-scheduler/README.md

 viewing films by inputting the films they would like to see, and the dates and times they are available.
-The optimal schedule is developped using a greedy algorithm which determines the optimal schedule by always selecting non-overlapping films that end the earliest.
+The optimal schedule is developped using a greedy algorithm which determines the optimal schedule by always selecting non-overlapping films and removing films that end later and may possibly interfere with a future film.

 ## How to use the project to develop a schedule
 To create a schedule, clone the project into a directory of your choice using: